inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/enduser-monitoring-server.md

 By using the tag `COUNTRY_CODE`, the geolocation of the requester is resolved by using the requester IP and the [GeoLite2 database](https://www.maxmind.com).
 If the IP cannot be resolved, the tag value will be empty.

 ##### Exporters
 By now, the prometheus exporter is available.
-If `ènabled` is set to true, the exporter is exposes the metrics under
+If `enabled` is set to true, the exporter is exposes the metrics under
 ```bash
 http://[host]:[port]/metrics
 ```